3and4/Leither/doc/MiMei-en.md

 **How to buildup credit**
 + Initial grant of credit
-If there is a relationship between nodes, there shall be certain basis for mutual trust, so that certain amount of credit can be granted according to the magnitude of that relationship.
+If there were a relationship between nodes, there should have been certain basis for mutual trust, so that certain amount of credit could be granted according to the magnitude of that relationship.
 + Periodical credit increase
 After a relationship between nodes established, credit can be increased periodically.
 + Mutual help
-Each node is capable of useful services.
+Each node is capable of providing useful services.
 Credit can be acquired by proactively providing valuable service to the others, including data backup, load balance, routing, search, or mediator service.
-+ Credit Revocation
++ Credit revocation
-User can revoke credit granted to others in case of transgression.
+User can revoke credit granted to others in case of misbehavior.
-+  Acquisition of Credit
++  Acquisition of credit
-User can purchase extra credit through other channels, say, off-line purchase.
+User could gain extra credit through off-line purchase or negotiation.
-+ Credit Exchange
++ Credit exchange
 User can exchange for more credit through 3rd party.
 Reference to <a href="./GongShi-en.md"> Organization and Consensus</a>.

 **Trading procedure**
-With sufficient credential, user can exchange for services with credit and a record will be created in public ledger.
+With sufficient credit, user can exchange for services with credit and a record will be created in public ledger.
 When user exceeds its credit cap, service will stop.

 **Agency Service**
-When there is no direct connection between nodes, an agent node can be used to mediate the credit exchange.
-It is also possible use other trusted media to facilitate the exchange, such as fiat currency, cryptocurrency or **group currency** mentioned in 2nd part.
+When there is no direct connection between nodes, an agent node could be used to mediate the credit exchange.
+It is also possible to use other trusted media to facilitate the exchange, such as fiat currency, cryptocurrency or **group currency** mentioned in 2nd part.
 ### Part 2
 <a href="./GongShi-en.md"> Organization and Consensus</a>